…Turns out, when you make fuel from thin air, it’s global news

 CE’s story was featured in 150 media outlets by the end of the first day of launch.
 This included stories in top tier publications such as The Economist, The Atlantic, Globe and Mail, National Geographic, BBC World, New York Times, Nature and Boston Globe.

 Within five hours, the story was the most read news piece on BBC World, and listed as the top story of the day.
 It also ranked fourth on Reddit, demonstrating huge engagement with 65,000 votes and 2,700 comments at the last count.

 Four wire services featured the story, including Canadian Press, Bloomberg, Reuters and E&E News, and these syndicated widely, landing the story in Financial Post and New York Times, among others.

 This widespread coverage, coupled with further proactive pitching, fuelled the story further – with the topic dominating headlines for nearly a week post launch.
 Broadcast interviews were lined up in real time, featuring on TV stations including Global TV, CTV and BNN.

-Since the launch of the new research, Yulu has secured and hosted visits from NPR, BBC, and VICE HBO, to CE’s site in British Columbia, allowing us to share CE’s growth story further.
+Yulu has hosted visits from NPR, BBC, CNBC, New York Times, and VICE HBO, to CE’s site in British Columbia, allowing us to share CE’s growth story further.
 Click here to see a full reel of secured earned media coverage.